 Related: Make Supercomputer using PS3

 Multi-core CPUs handle tasks better than a single core.
-The load can be distributed easily and works also complete faster.
+The load can be distributed easily and also works completely faster.
 The computer industry has seen improvement in productivity while moving from one core to two cores.
 Major benefits are faster compute speed and power.
 Graphics designers, video editors, CAD designers can also take huge benefits from these chips.
-Currently, the new octa-core processor is very expensive.
+Currently, the new octa-core processor is costly.
 But as the technology matures, we shall see them in the mainstream.

 Also Read: Latest Processors Price in Nepal